-- (b) the mental condition of the person; - (c) any criminal activity of the person, whether in Tasmania or elsewhere; - (d) any offence committed by the person under this Act, the Guns Act 1991 or the Firearms Act 1996; - (e) whether the person is subject to a restraint order or interim restraint order under Part XA of the Justices Act 1959, or a family violence order, or has at any time within the previous 5 years been subject to such an order; - (ea) whether a recognised DVO, within the meaning of the Domestic Violence Orders (National Recognition) Act 2016, is in force under that Act in respect of the person; - (f) whether the person is subject to a recognisance, granted in Tasmania or elsewhere, to keep the peace. - (7) A person issued with a permit under this section must produce a copy of the permit on the demand of a police officer while the person is manufacturing, distributing, supplying, selling or in possession of body armour.

-(8) A police officer may seize and retain any body armour manufactured, distributed, supplied, sold or possessed in contravention of this section.
+s.
+15E Part II - General Police Provisions (b) the mental condition of the person; (c) any criminal activity of the person, whether in Tasmania or elsewhere; (d) any offence committed by the person under this Act, the Guns Act 1991 or the Firearms Act 1996 ; (e) whether the person is subject to a restraint order or interim restraint order under Part XA of the Justices Act 1959 , or a family violence order, or has at any time within the previous 5 years been subject to such an order; (ea) whether a recognised DVO, within the meaning of the Domestic Violence Orders (National Recognition) Act 2016 , is in force under that Act in respect of the person; (f) whether the person is subject to a recognisance, granted in Tasmania or elsewhere, to keep the peace.
+(7) A person issued with a permit under this section must produce a copy of the permit on the demand of a police officer while the person is manufacturing, distributing, supplying, selling or in possession of body armour.
+Penalt y: Fine not exceeding 20 penalty units.
+(8) armou ice officer may seize and retain any body r manufactured, distributed, supplied, sold sessed in contravention of this section.